[22] Cheerful

 In 2025 I made important changes to musicalescapism.com, overhauling of the way information is presented by sorting content into tabs, making it clearer how to filter scores in different ways.

-I also introduced direct access to Musescore files of every original and creative commons licenced score.
+I also introduced direct access to MuseScore files of every original and creative commons licenced score.
 This big change came about after I was asked about providing Musescore files on Reddit to a vision-impaired user.

-This seemed a fair request so after some thought I decided to go ahead with this, especially that given users of all stripes can use the latter to perform with, muting whatever instrument they are playing while letting the other voices play aloud.
+This seemed a fair request so after some thought I decided to go ahead with this, especially given that users of all stripes can use the latter to perform with, muting whatever instrument they are playing while letting the other voices play aloud.

-In addition to playing the music for you so blind users can learn by ear, Musescore files can be exported as XML files which makes them compatible for use with Braille music software.
+In addition to playing the music for you so blind users can learn by ear, MuseScore files can be exported as XML files which makes them compatible for use with Braille music software.
 Braille music programs create a file that can be printed onto heavy paper by braille embossers to create the raised bumps that blind users read.

 Additionally, MuseScore 4.1+ offers native Braille support, allowing users to view, export, and input music in Braille format.